DominickDeJesus/supply-check-server/readme.md

 ### Stock Checking Server

-This server will check the supply of a given the link to a bestbuy product page.
-When the product has been restocked, the user will recieve a text message with the link to the product.
+This server will check the supply of a given the link to a product page.
+When the product has been restocked, the user will receive a text message with the link to the product.

+## Supported Websites

+- Bestbuy
+- Walmart
+- Newegg
+- Gamestop
+- Amazon

 ## Development Setup